The Diderot Effect, Why We Buy Things We Do Not Need

 1. To Keep Up With The Joneses.

-Sometimes pride causes us to do stupid things.
+Sometimes, pride causes us to do stupid things.
 People buy things to keep up with other people.
-Clothing, jewelry, homes, and cars are some of the things people buy to impress others.
+Clothing, jewelry, homes, and cars are some things people buy to impress others.

-You can live a great life without any of those things.
-The people you care about and really care about you don’t care what kind of home or care you have.
+You can live an extraordinary life without any of those things.
+The people you care about don’t care what kind of home or care you have.

 They don’t care about the type of clothing or jewelry you own.
-They just care about you but you already know them.
+They care about you, but you already know them.
 The problem is you.
-Just make it a point to impress the people that really care about you in ways that really matter to you and them.
+Just make it a point to impress the people who care about you in ways that matter to you and them.

 2. Doing What You Always Do.

 Some people shop because they like to look around.
-If you’re one of those people, realize that you probably have a shopping habit you need to break.
+If you’re one of those people, realize you probably have a shopping habit you must break.
 Think about it.
 If you can’t think of anything you need right now, why put a whole bunch of stuff in front of your eyes that you’ll want to purchase?
-Break the just-for-fun shopping habit by making a list of things you need as you think of them during your day and only purchasing what’s on the list.
+Break the just-for-fun shopping habit by making a list of things you need as you think of them during your day and only buying what’s on the list.

 3. You Purchase More Of The Same.

-People like what they like, even if they have the same exact thing already.
-As a child, I could remember returning home after a day of shopping with my mother and her realizing she just purchased an outfit she owned already.
+People like what they like, even if they already have the same thing.
+As a child, I remember returning home after shopping with my mother and realizing she had just purchased an outfit she owned.

-She would say she would return it, we would laugh and I thought nothing of it.
+She would say she would return it, and we would laugh, but I thought nothing of it.
 We know our weaknesses and should be on guard to prevent them from sparking us to buy things we do not need.

 4. To Feel Better About Yourself.

-There are times people shop or overeat because they are not feeling good about themselves.
-There is research that proves spending money makes people feel better about themselves.
+Sometimes, people shop or overeat because they feel bad about themselves.
+Research has proven that spending money makes people feel better about themselves.

 Avoid being in a position to buy things you do not need when you are depressed or just having a bad day.